-In addition, run-off from the active portion of the CCR unit must be handled in accordance with U.S. Environmental Protection Agency (USEPA) rules governing the discharge of surface water (see 40 CFR Part 257.3-3).
+In addition, run-off from the active portion of the CCR unit must be handled in accordance with U.S. Environmental Protection Agency (USEPA) rules governing the discharge of surface water (see 40 CFR, Part 257.3-3).

-The CCR Landfill is designed, constructed, operated and maintained using criteria either equivalent to or in exceedance of the requirements of 40 CFR 257.81.
+The CCR Landfill is designed and constructed using criteria either equivalent to or in exceedance of the requirements of 40 CFR 257.81.